-A Digital Humanities project is one which uses digital methods and computational techniques as part of its research methodology, dissemination plan, and/or impact activity.
+A Digital Humanities project is one which uses digital methods and computational techniques as part of its research methodology, dissemination plan, and/or public engagement.

 A typical Digital Humanities project will use both digital and non-digital methods in its research design.
 Digital methods enable scholars to ask questions that are difficult to answer using non-digital methods, due to the size or complexity of the source material.
 They also enable the public to engage with research in an accessible way.